 Our interest-based problem-solving guide sets out how to adopt the approach, including our suggested model for how to work through any given issue or problem.

 Learn more about the interest-based approach by completing our online learning modules on interest-based bargaining, available through our Online Learning Portal.

-We also offer support through our Cooperative Workplaces program.
+We also offer support through our Collaborative Approaches Program.
 The program is for workplaces that want to try interest-based approaches.
 A Commission Member will work with you to deliver training and help you facilitate the process.
 They will also offer guidance and advice as you make the change to using an interest-based approach.
 The program is free.